What are the 8 limbs of Yoga/Ashtanga yoga?

 - Karma-Pratyahara – control of action; and

 - Mano-Pratyahara -withdrawal of the mind from the senses.
-Each has its special methods.
+Each has its unique methods.

 Ashtanga Yoga Dharana (Concentration)